ros2/demos/quality_of_service_demo/README.md

 ## Interactive Quality of Service Demos

-The demo applications in this package allow the user to interactively generate events and see the ROS publisher's and subscriber's response to these user events.
+These demos allow the user to interactively generate events and see the publisher's and subscriber's responses to these user events.

 ### Interactive Demo Startup

-Start the publisher and subscriber in separate terminals (it is recommended to run these demos using the RTI Connext RMW implementation):
+Start the publisher and subscriber in separate terminals:
 ```
-RMW_IMPLEMENTATION=rmw_connext_cpp ros2 run quality_of_service_demo_cpp interactive_publisher
+ros2 run quality_of_service_demo_cpp interactive_publisher
-RMW_IMPLEMENTATION=rmw_connext_cpp ros2 run quality_of_service_demo_cpp interactive_subscriber
+ros2 run quality_of_service_demo_cpp interactive_subscriber
 ```

 The following options are available when starting the demos: